ashish-wandhare/GenAI_Chatbot/README.md

 📘 GenAI Context-Aware Chatbot (RAG)

 A Retrieval-Augmented Generation (RAG) chatbot built using LangChain, HuggingFace models, Chroma vector database, and Streamlit.
 The chatbot answers questions only from a provided PDF (Python book), ensuring grounded and reliable responses.

-📘 GenAI Context-Aware Chatbot (RAG)

-A Retrieval-Augmented Generation (RAG) chatbot built using LangChain, HuggingFace models, Chroma vector database, and Streamlit.
-The chatbot answers questions only from a provided PDF (Python book), ensuring grounded and reliable responses.